thephpleague/period/api/properties.md

 ### Period::split($interval)

 This method splits a given `Period` object in smaller `Period` objects according to the given `$interval`.
-THe result is returned using a `Generator` object.
+The result is returned using a `Generator` object.
 All returned objects must be contained or abutted to the parent `Period` object.

 <p class="message-warning"><strong>BC Break :</strong> In <code>version 2.X</code>, this method returned an <code>array</code></p>